 Spain PM visits Cuba, uses hotel banned to US visitors

-HAVANA (AP) — A Spanish prime minister is visiting Cuba for the first time in three decades, a historic visit that suggests a warming of relations between Cuba and the former colonial power.
+HAVANA (AP) — A Spanish prime minister began visiting Cuba for the first time in three decades on Thursday, a historic trip that suggests a warming of relations between Cuba and the former colonial power.

-Prime Minister Pedro Sanchez is scheduled to meet with Cuban officials and intellectuals during the two-day trip that began Thursday.
-He'll also host business meetings in a hotel that the Trump administration recently put on a list of places banned to U.S. visitors.
-He's not expected to meet with dissidents.
+Prime Minister Pedro Sanchez was scheduled to meet with Cuban officials and intellectuals during the two-day trip.
+He also was scheduled to host business meetings in a hotel that the Trump administration recently put on a list of places banned to U.S. visitors.
+He was not expected to meet with dissidents.

 Spanish-Cuban relations have seen years of ups and downs, reaching their lowest points when Madrid conditioned its ties and cooperation on a more open political model.

-Accompanying Sanchez is Spain's external affairs minister and the minister of industry, trade and tourism.
+Accompanying Sanchez was Josep Borrell, Spain's external affairs minister, and Reyes Maroto, minister of industry, trade and tourism, along with nearly two dozen businesspeople.

+It's been 32 years since a Spanish leader last visited the island, even though Spain is one of Cuba's most important commercial partners.
+The previous visit was made by socialist Felipe Gonzalez, who served as prime minister from 1982 to 1996.
+Another former prime minister, Jose Maria Aznar, visited in the late 1990s, but for an international summit, and his administration was known for being a harsh critic of Cuba.

+Sanchez was scheduled to meet Cuban President Miguel Diaz-Canel and sign several agreements.
+On Friday, he was to host a meeting between Cuban and Spanish businesspeople at the recently opened Grand Packard Hotel, which is managed by Spanish company Iberostar and considered Cuba's most luxurious hotel.